MahaSci/NEA-Seafloor-Litter-Analysis/README.md

 - **Public & media** – Understand marine pollution trends through accessible insights

 ## <a id="hypotheses-and-validation"></a>🔎 Hypotheses and Validation
-### Hypothesis 1: Plastic is the highest category of litter
+### Hypothesis 1: Plastic is increasing over time
-- **Alternative Hypothesis (H₁):** Plastic is the highest category of litter.
+- **Alternative Hypothesis (H₁):** The amount of plastic litter is increasing over time.
-- **Null Hypothesis (H₀):** The plastic category is not the highest category of litter.
+- **Null Hypothesis (H₀):** The amount of plastic litter is not increasing over time.
 - **Rationale:**
-  Plastic waste often makes up a large portion of marine pollution, based on existing studies and real-world observations.
-The hypothesis is that plastic is the dominant form of waste in the dataset.
+  Studies and environmental reports suggest that plastic pollution has been rising over the years due to increased plastic production and inadequate waste management.
+This hypothesis aims to confirm whether the trend holds in the dataset over time.
 - **Exploratory Data Analysis (EDA) Approach:**
-  - Polar chart
-  - Histogram of categories over time
-  - Line chart comparing plastic vs. other materials
+  - Bar chart of plastic across years.
+  - Moving average plot.
 - **Validation Method:**
-  - Chi-Square test to compare observed vs. expected category distributions
+  - Linear regression – To test if the slope of plastic litter over time is significantly positive.
+  Mann-Kendall trend test – To detect whether there is a consistent upward trend in plastic litter over time.

 ---